-Easyjet cuts more flights to try to manage disruption | Business
+EasyJet cuts more flights to try to manage disruption | Business

 - United Kingdom

-Chief Executive Johan Lundgren said the airline was sorry it had not delivered the service customers had come to expect.
-"While in recent weeks the action we have taken to build in further resilience has seen us continue to operate up to 1,700 flights... a day, the ongoing challenging operating environment has unfortunately continued to have an impact which has resulted in cancellations," he said.

-The airline is cutting flights now to cope with the airport caps and to make its schedule more resilient, reducing the need for same-day cancellations, Lundgren added.
-Shares in EasyJet, which are trading at 20-month lows, were down 3% in early deals.
+EasyJet said a tight labor market for the crew, compounded by a 14-week wait for new staff security checks compared to around 10 weeks previously and limitations on European hires due to Brexit, had reduced its resilience further.
+London's Gatwick airport, where easyJet is the biggest carrier, said on Friday it would limit flights because of labor shortages.

+Amsterdam's Schiphol, another major base for the airline, has also imposed a cap, leading to a 16% cut in planned flights during the peak season.
+EasyJet Chief Executive Johan Lundgren said reducing the schedule now would minimize last-minute cancellations that had a bigger impact on customers.

+"It is necessary to build further resilience into the flying schedule this summer by proactively canceling several flights, providing customers with advanced notice and rebooking options," he told reporters.
 European airlines and airports shed thousands of workers during the COVID-19 pandemic, leaving them unprepared to cope with a resurgence in demand after restrictions were lifted.
-EasyJet said its April and May passenger numbers were seven times higher than in the same months last year.

-London's Gatwick airport, where easyJet is the biggest carrier, said on Friday it would limit flights because of continuing labor shortages.
-It capped flights at 825 a day in July and 850 in August to avoid chaos and combat same-day cancellations.
-It usually operates about 900 flights on peak days in August.
+Lundgren said easyJet would make the cuts shortly.
+Gatwick and Amsterdam would be a focus, he said, but there were also operational problems across Europe, including in Paris and Geneva.
+He said the airline had recruited more crew than ever before for the summer but security checks were holding up deployment.

+He said a "huge amount" of applications were coming in, but the carrier could not accommodate all the EU workers it had before the pandemic.
+It had turned "down a huge number of EU nationals (...) because of the situation after Brexit".
+Bigger problems, he said, were staff shortages on the ground and air traffic control restrictions, resulting in aircraft not returning to base and crew stuck in the wrong place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)